BizzarrePro/C--Compiler/README.md

-# TextEditor
-A basic text editor.
+A text editor with lexer and parsing.